-Minimum 3.0 (based on a 4.0 scale) for regular admission or 2.5 for conditional admission.
+Minimum 3.0 (based on a 4.0 scale) for regular admission or 2.5 for provisional admission.

 Recommendation from at least two references.
 International applicants are required to take the Test of English as a Foreign Language (TOEFL) and must score a minimum of 550.

-To apply to the Certificate in Occupational Health Industrial Hygiene Program simply follow the steps below.
+To apply to the Certificate in Occupational Health, click here.